tonesija/margins-gql-task/README.md

 - database migrations with **alembic**
 - more complete unit and integration tests with **pytest**, along with TDD approach for developing the app
 - cleaner **arrange** step in tests
-- better error handling in the schema layer
+- better error (response) handling in the schema layer
+- expiry of email verification tokens
+- move authorization layer to the Core app for more granular control (deemed not needed for task)

 #### Notes: